seahorn/crab/README.md

 fast mergeable integer map based on patricia trees.
 This map can be used to map variable names to abstract values.
 The implementation of intervals and congruences use it.

+# How to add non-standard abstract operations #

+Some abstract domains may need some non-standard abstract operations (e.g., array read/write, expand, etc).
+The signature of these operations are described in `domain_traits.hpp`.
+Default implementations are in `domain_traits_impl.hpp`.
+If an abstract domain needs a different implementation from the default one then it should implement the operation under the namespace `ikos::domain_traits`.
+The file `domain_traits.hpp` must also include the header file of the abstract domain (if not already there).

 #People#